aistomin/andy.grails.backend/README.md

 - JDK 21 or higher.
 - Apache Maven 3.9.8 or higher.
 - Docker 28.2.2 or higher.
+- Docker Desktop 4.42.1 or higher.

 ## How to test and run the app?

-To test the app run: `mvn clean install package`
+To build and test the app run: `mvn clean install package`

-To start the application run: `mvn spring-boot:run`
+To start the app run: `docker-compose up --build`
+> The API should be available at [http://localhost:8080](http://localhost:8080)

 ## How to Contribute
 Do you want to help us with the project?
 We will be more than just happy.